tomvita/Breeze-Beta/docs/aob.md

 ### ARM64 Instruction Masking

-The AOB pattern uses intelligent masking based on ARM64 instruction encoding.
-Instructions with relocatable immediates (values that change when code moves) are partially wildcarded:
+The AOB generator examines executable modules and selects the shortest unique ARM64 signature between 6 and 16 instructions.
+It uses instructions before and after the hook, records the hook's position inside the signature, and rejects ambiguous patterns instead of silently selecting the first match.
+Instructions with relocatable immediates are partially wildcarded:

 | Instruction Type | What is kept | What is wildcarded |
 |---|---|---|